 Classes are held primarily Monday through Thursday.
-Fast-track programs have afternoon and evening schedule options.
+A limited number of afternoon classes meet once a week from 1:00 p.m. to 5:00 p.m.
 Evening classes meet once a week from 6:00 p.m. to 9:45 p.m.
-New students are automatically registered as full-time students; however, once enrolled, students Webregister for courses on uconnect.
+New students Web-register for courses on uconnect once they have submitted a deposit.
 Due to limited enrollment, students who do not Web-register on uconnect may forfeit their seats.

 Students take three courses per term in the fast-track delivery format to enable graduation in a one-year time frame.
-These students may switch their sections, but not their courses, unless these courses are for a concentration.
-It is recommended that students enrolled in the traditional program not take more than nine credits per term for proper sequencing.
+Students enrolled in the traditional programs may not take more than 9 credits without permission of the dean.
+Academic planners should be referred to for course sequencing prior to Web-registering.